lean coffee definition

 What Are the Lean Coffee Templates?

 Lean Coffee canvas to easily create and share them among teams and people.
-The Lean Coffee templates have features that allow you to quickly put your discussion topics in one place, vote to prioritize topics, set the timer and start the discussion, use majority voting to indicate whether you want to continue, stop, or show mixed feelings about the topic discussion.
+The Lean Coffee templates have features that allow you to put your discussion topics in one place quickly, vote to prioritize topics, set the timer and start the discussion, use majority voting to indicate whether you want to continue, stop, or show mixed feelings about the topic discussion.
 As you discuss each topic, update the columns accordingly.
 In the end, get everyone to contribute their insights.

-An example of a simple Lean Coffe template includes a digital board, similar to a Kanban board, with the following columns – Topics, To Discuss, Discussing, Done Discussing.
+An example of a simple Lean Coffe template includes a digital board, similar to a kanban board, with the following columns - Topics, To Discuss, Discussing, and Done Discussing.
 Below these columns, there is an additional swimlane where action items must be discussed following the same process as with topic discussions.